Blairsville in Union County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 34° 44.106′ N, 83° 55.07′ W. Marker is in Blairsville, Georgia, in Union County.
 Marker is on U.S. 19, on the right when traveling north.
+In front of the Walasi-Yi hiker hostel, next door to Mountain Crossings Outfitter.
 Touch for map.
-In front of the Walasi-Yi hiker hostel, next door to Mountain Crossings Outfitter.
 Marker is at or near this postal address: 9710 Gainesville Hwy, Blairsville GA 30512, United States of America.
+Touch for directions.

 Additional keywords.
 Appalachian Trail, Neels Gap, Walasi-Yi, Mountain Crossings, hostel